FOX Casting Change: Now Exclusively Using Casting Networks

 “[Fox TV Group EVP Sharon Klein had been an early adopter and big fan of Cast It, a paid application used by several studios and networks.
 Since Fox started using it a decade ago, the company has been rechecking its security system each year.
 While Casting Networks had been talking to Fox about a possible collaboration for a while, when POV Partners recently acquired the company and Cast It in short succession, they made a pitch about a secure end-to-end platform.

-“It was a way to make a streamlined process for our casting directors so everything is all in one- briefs, sides, headshots, résumés, demo reels, auditions and all in a secure system,” Klein said.]”
+“It was a way to make a streamlined process for our casting directors, so everything is all in one- briefs, sides, headshots, résumés, demo reels, auditions and all in a secure system,” Klein said.]”

-Also, the studios were told that they have developed a new level of security (helping protect against hackers) and studios don’t want info about breakdowns to be getting out publicly, as they believe it weakens the projects.
+Also, the studios were told that they had developed a new level of security.
+Studios don’t want info about breakdowns to be getting out publicly, as they believe it weakens the projects.

 It seems like other studios may also follow suit and release their breakdowns through Casting Networks, as there are a lot of pros for all involved.
 Casting Networks and several studios were also apparently told that using this platform would not cost actors anything.

 Thus far, I’ve found that this not to be the case.
 Cast It & LA Casting are free for a basic membership, but if you want a premium membership, you have to pay (and the prices are significantly higher than Breakdown Services).
 I was told by a major casting office to voice my concerns about the cost of Casting Networks because the studios were excited about it not costing actors money.